pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 It is inherent to the software development.
 The primary source of this kind of complexity is the product specifications itself.
 If your program needs to do ten tasks to attain business objectives, you can't get rid of any to make your application simpler.

-Increase in the number of product features along with environmental complexities (CPU, Memory, Network, etc.) increases the number of states a software system can be in, exponentially.
-It makes understanding, visualizing, describing and testing software even harder.
+Increase in the number of product features along with environmental complexities (CPU, Memory, Network, etc.) increases the number of states of a software system exponentially.
+It makes understanding, visualizing, describing and testing software harder.

 ![Complexity Of A Software Application](./complexity-software-application.png 'Complexity Of A Software Application')